user2595/wirvsvirushackathon/README.md

 Also you might be missing some other php dependencies.
 Usually they are called `php-$whatever_is_not_working$`. for example `php-mysql` or `php-xml`.

+##### Merge conflict in .lock file
+Delete it and run `composer install`.
+This only works in early days of development and might break the codebase later!

 ### Contributers

 _List will be completed on 23rd March 2020_